tsudalab/PrefIntNN/README.md

 # PrefIntNN

-A neural network for integrating data via pairwise loss function.
+## DPDI

-The PrefIntNN package provides a neural network-based way of integrating data via learning pairwise relations.
+This package provides a neural network-based method of integrating data via learning pairwise relations named DPDI.
 Please check our paper at: https://pubs.acs.org/doi/10.1021/acsmedchemlett.1c00439.

 This is an extension of our previous Gaussian process-based package [PrefInt](https://github.com/tsudalab/PrefInt).